-O’Hara says that all moisture-wicking shirts such as those containing Coolmax® fibers come standard with a sun-protection factor (SPF) rating of 15-20.
-If you want even more protection from the sun’s potentially harmful UV rays, you can buy a shirt with a closer weave, which amps up the SPF to 50.
+Moisture-wicking shirts.
+O'Hara says that all moisture-wicking shirts, such as those containing Coolmax® fibers, come standard with a sun-protection factor (SPF) rating of 15-20.
+If you want even more protection from the sun's UV rays, you can buy a shirt with a closer weave, which amps up the SPF to 50.

+Green running shoes.
 All running shoes these days are constructed with breathable technology.
-Today’s best summer running gear now includes new generation eco-friendly designs.
-[Check out these ideas on recycling old sports gear like your running shoes.]
+Today's best summer running gear now includes new generation eco-friendly designs.

-Nike’s soon-to-hit-the market FlyKnit technology promises to be more lightweight and environmentally friendly, with its one-piece, minimalist upper part of the shoe.
+Nike's FlyKnit technology, for instance, is lightweight and environmentally friendly with its one-piece, minimalist upper part of the shoe.

 Now that's worth jumping — or running — for joy.